Rupee: History

 The history of the rupee traces back to Ancient India circa 3rd century BC.
 Ancient India was one of the earliest issuers of coins in the world, along with the Lydian staters, several other Middle Eastern coinages and the Chinese wen.

 The term is from rūpya, a Sanskrit term for silver coin, from Sanskrit rūpa, beautiful form.

 Arthashastra, written by Chanakya, chief adviser to the first Maurya emperor Chandragupta Maurya (c.
 340–290 BCE), mentions silver coins as rūpyarūpa, other types including gold coins (rūpya-suvarṇa), copper coins (tāmrarūpa) and lead coins (sīsarūpa) are mentioned.
 Rūpa means form or shape, example, rūpyarūpa, rūpya – wrought silver, rūpa – form.
 This coinage system continued more or less across the Indian subcontinent well till 20th century.

 In the intermediate times there was no fixed monetary system as reported by the Da Tang Xi Yu Ji.

-During his reign from 1537 to 1545, Afghan ruler Sher Shah Suri of the Sur Empire set up a new civic and military administration and issued a coin of silver, weighing 178 grains, which was also termed the Rupiya.
+During his reign from 1538/1540 to 1545, Sher Shah Suri of the Sur Empire set up a new civic and military administration and issued a coin of silver, weighing 178 grains, which was also termed the Rupiya.
 Suri also introduced copper coins called dam and gold coins called mohur that weighed 169 grains (10.95 g).
 The use of the rupee coin continued under the Mughal Empire with the same standard and weight, though some rulers after Mughal Emperor Akbar occasionally issued heavier rupees.

 The European powers started minting coinage as early as mid-17th century, under patronage of Mughal Empire.
 The British gold coins were termed Carolina, the silver coins Anglina, the copper coins Cupperoon and tin coins Tinny.
 The coins of Bengal were developed in the Mughal style and those of Madras mostly in a South Indian style.
 The English coins of Western India developed along Mughal as well as English patterns.
 It was only in AD 1717 that the British obtained permission from the Emperor Farrukh Siyar to coin Mughal money at the Bombay mint.
 By early 1830, the British had become the dominant power in India and started minting coinage independently.
 The Coinage Act of 1835 provided for uniform coinage throughout India.
 The new coins had the effigy of William IV on the obverse and the value on the reverse in English and Persian.
 The coins issued after 1840 bore the portrait of Queen Victoria.
 The first coinage under the crown was issued in 1862 and in 1877 Queen Victoria assumed the title the Empress of India.
 The gold silver ratio expanded during 1870–1910.
-Unlike India, her colonial master Britain was on the gold standard.
+Unlike India, Britain was on the gold standard.